cceremuga/Rockit/README.md

 # sf-package-installer

 Salesforce unlocked package installer with support for dependency installation.

-Doesn't do much yet, a work in progress.
+Doesn't do much yet, a work in progress as a learning opportunity for Go.